cattle-ops/terraform-aws-gitlab-runner/examples/runner-public/README.md

-# Example - Runner - Public subnets
+# Example - Spot Runner - Public subnets

 Example how create a gitlab runner, running in a public subnet.